joseasoler/tradergen/README.md

 Development
 ---

 To compile this mod on Windows, you will need to install the [.NET Framework 4.7.2 Developer Pack](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472).
 On Linux the packages you need vary depending on your distribution of choice.
 Dependencies are managed using NuGet.
-Compiling this project does not require any [external dependencies or extra setup steps](https://ludeon.com/forums/index.php?topic=49914.0).
+Your checkout must be placed in the RimWorld/Mods folder to let it find the RimWorld assemblies required for compilation.

 Contributions
 ---